Proud mom beams as she looks over at her daughter

 If it’s a certificate program, make sure the program accepts federal financial aid so you can use your 529 plan for the program.

-If it’s a four-year college or university, take time this summer to research which ones are known for your child’s major.
+If it’s a four-year college or university, take time to research which ones are known for your child’s major.
 You’ll also want to be sure to research schools closer to home than can still fulfill their collegiate dreams, potentially at a lower price.

 Prepare to fill in the Common Application